mckenney5/custom-multimedia-lesson/README.md

 	- Used to convey text to read
 	- Great for directions, signaling key points, objects, etc
 	- Common Completion Rules:
-		- watchTime --> Enough time for a fast reader to read the page
+		- watchTime: Enough time for a fast reader to read the page
-		- scrolled --> Detects that the user made it to the bottom
+		- scrolled: Detects that the user made it to the bottom
 - Video
 	- Used to show a static video with a custom player
 	- Great for complex topics and visual demonstrations
 	- Common Completion Rules:
-		- watchTime --> Enough time to watch 99% of the video
+		- watchTime: Enough time to watch 99% of the video
-		- videoProgress --> As much of the video that the student *needs* to watch.
+		- videoProgress: As much of the video that the student *needs* to watch.
 Rarely 100%
 - Quiz
 	- Used to test knowledge (see below about questions)
 	- Great for checking prior knowledge, highlighting key points, checking for understanding, summative knowledge
 	- Common Completion Rules:
-		- score --> The minimum score to move on.
+		- score: The minimum score to move on.
 Usually 70%
-		- attempts --> How many attempts the student gets before blocking their submission
+		- attempts:  How many attempts the student gets before blocking their submission

 #### Questions Object
 Common question set up: